 Drop Enrollment Grade Earned Financial Aid

 Date Status

 Before Drops to No Grade Financial aid for the

 Three-Quarter Earned, course term will be

 Time, Half- does not show modified and the

 Time, Part- up on transcript student may receive

 Time a refund of tuition.

 After Unchanged "W" during the Financial aid for the

 first 50% of the term will not be

+course, after modified and no

-course, after which a grade of "WP" or "WF" will be modified and no refund for tuition is available. earned
+which a grade refund for tuition is

+of "WP" or available.

+"WF" will be

+earned